Western Conifer Seed Bug (Leptoglossus occidentalis) Identification

 How do you treat for them?
 Treatment of Western Conifer Seed Bugs involves our highly trained technicians finding the infestation area and treating it with pest control products to eliminate the insects.
 This may include both indoor and outdoor areas where the bug may congregate in large populations.
 Structures will be investigated through gaps, crevices and other areas where the bug can gain access.
 Repairs or modifications should be made to reduce future infestations.

 How much service is typically required?
 Depending on the severity of the Western Conifer Seed Bug infestation, services can be done on a one-time basis, or a year-round elimination/preventative maintenance plan may be needed.

 The Western Conifer Seed Bug can be quite destructive to tree farms and nurseries and very irritating when indoors.
 Our experienced technicians will stop the infestation safely, effectively and affordably.
-Trust SEE Pest and Lawn Solutions for professional care, peace of mind and lasting results.
+Trust SEE Pest Control for professional care, peace of mind and lasting results.
 For more information on the Western Conifer Seed Bug, contact us today at 610-287-9804.